nlesc-eTAOC/Transition-Double-Well/README.md

 # Transition

-This repository is a Python port of S. Baar Matlab code to test transition probability estimate method on the double well problem.
+This repository is a Python port of S. Baars Matlab code to test transition probability estimate method on the double well problem.

 Of particular interest is the implementation of the trajectory-adaptive multilevel splitting (TAMS).